 - Duplicated genes constitute the second group of protein coding genes. - These are genes with close but nonidentical sequences that generally are located within 5-50 kb of one another.
-In vertebrate genomes, duplicated genes probably constitute half the protein-coding DNA sequences. - A set of duplicated genes that encode proteins with similar but nonidentical amino acid sequences is called a gene family; the encoded, closely related, homologous proteins constitute a protein family. - A few protein families, such as protein kinases, transcription factors, and vertebrate immunoglobulins, include hundreds of members. - Most protein families, however, include from just a few to 30 or so members; common examples are cytoskeletal proteins, 70-kDa heat-shock proteins, the myosin heavy chain, chicken ovalbumin, and the α- and β-globins in vertebrates. - The genes encoding the β -like globins are a good example of a gene family. - The β-like globin gene family contains five functional genes designated β, δ, Aγ, Gγ, and ε; the encoded polypeptides are similarly designated. - Two identical β-like globin polypeptides combine with two identical α-globin polypeptides (encoded by another gene family) and four small heme groups to form a hemoglobin molecule All the hemoglobins formed from the different β-like globins carry oxygen in the blood, but they exhibit somewhat different properties that are suited to specific roles in human physiology. - For example, hemoglobins containing either the Aγor Gγ polypeptides are expressed only during fetal life. - Because these fetal hemoglobins have a higher affinity for oxygen than adult hemoglobins, they can effectively extract oxygen from the maternal circulation in the placenta. - The lower oxygen affinity of adult hemoglobins, which are expressed after birth, permits better release of oxygen to the tissues, especially muscles, which have a high demand for oxygen during exercise.
+In vertebrate genomes, duplicated genes probably constitute half the protein-coding DNA sequences. - A set of duplicated genes that encode proteins with similar but nonidentical amino acid sequences is called a gene family; the encoded, closely related, homologous proteins constitute a protein family. - A few protein families, such as protein kinases, transcription factors, and vertebrate immunoglobulins, include hundreds of members. - Most protein families, however, include from just a few to 30 or so members; common examples are cytoskeletal proteins, 70-kDa heat-shock proteins, the myosin heavy chain, chicken ovalbumin, and the α- and β-globins in vertebrates. - The genes encoding the $\beta$ -like globins are a good example of a gene family. - The β-like globin gene family contains five functional genes designated β, δ, Aγ, Gγ, and ε; the encoded polypeptides are similarly designated. - Two identical β-like globin polypeptides combine with two identical α-globin polypeptides (encoded by another gene family) and four small heme groups to form a hemoglobin molecule All the hemoglobins formed from the different β-like globins carry oxygen in the blood, but they exhibit somewhat different properties that are suited to specific roles in human physiology.

-COURSE CODE: 16BCU401 UNIT: I (STRUCTURE, GENES AND GENOMIC ORGANIZATION OF DNA) BATCH:2016-2019
+COURSE CODE: 17BCU401 UNIT: I (STRUCTURE, GENES AND GENOMIC ORGANIZATION OF DNA) BATCH: 2017-2020